Writing sentences is a good way to work on your English.

 - A clean copy (shown at the top);

-- A side-by-side comparison of your writing with the teacher's version and the changes shown; and
+- A side-by-side comparison of your writing with the teacher's version (with edits).

 - The chance to discuss the changes with your teacher in the comments.
 If anything is unclear, you can talk to your teacher in class, or you can comment on your homework and we will reply to help you understand the changes.